mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Statistic/statistic.md

 But which date? ... and what about entries without timestamp?
 Each TrackLog has a "nameKey" which consists of the date prefix followed by the name.
 The date will be taken from the main track statistic, which contains the gpx header timestamp (if available) or otherwise from the first point (if available).
-If no date at all is available, the "0" timestamp is taken, which corresponds to the 1.1.1970.
+If no date at all is available, the track date will be set to 02.01.2000.

-With a double-click on an entry you can switch the name to the sort-name, and with a second double click back to the original name.

 <small><small>[Back to Index](../../../index.md)</small></small>